radiac/docker0s/README.rst

 Overview
 ========

-Docker0s uses docker-compose to manage multiple containerised apps on a single machine.
+Docker0s uses docker-compose to manage multiple containerised apps on a single host.

 Bring together standard docker-compose files across multiple projects in a single simple manifest file, written in either YAML or Python with pre- and post-operation hooks, to